Have you ever noticed when I post house photographs on the blog, you kind of see half a room?

 And I didn’t even have to back up.
 I’m standing at the edge of the room, not in the kitchen on a ladder.

-The camera lens is doing all the work.
+The camera lens is doing all the work to take the best home interior pictures possible.

 Here’s the lens.